etingof/talks/devconf-ironic-and-edgy/source/index.rst

   possibly solutions in the Edge context.

   At ironic, we seem to have multiple areas to address and improve for the Edge cloud purposes.
-We are planning to explain the anticipated and ongoing work in that regard.
+We will share with you the news on the anticipated and ongoing work in that regard.

 Why Edge Cloud
 ==============